SLUGIS/FDOP/README.md

 ###Fire###
 ---

+NOTE: It is helpful to create and maintain a running master spreadsheet for current and future fire exports.
 NOTE: There are a number of ways to acquire your fire data, we have listed a few options below.

 **1. Download fire data from:**

 https://fam.nwcg.gov/fam-web/kcfast/mnmenu.htm